LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/Introduction-to-Structured-Content.md

 #### Metadata

 Metadata is a list of predefined objects that can be sent back to the agent / bot and be used in reporting / analysis.
-Metadata can be defined in the header section of the request or inside a click block.
+Metadata can be defined in the header section of the request or inside an element click object.
 For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html).

-When creating the JSON structure, the metadata ExternalID that will be returned to LiveEngage when an element in the card is clicked, also needs to be defined.
+When filling out the structured content template, if the metadata `ExternalID` is supplied, it will be returned to LiveEngage when the associated action is executed.

-This is important for reporting on consumer interaction with the card, as well as for bot activity.
+This is important for reporting on consumer interactions with the template, as well as for bot activity.
 A Structured Content object general ID can be defined in the <header> section of the request by using the <metadata> tag.
 It can also be defined for each click.

 You can see an example in the [Messaging Agent SDK](https://github.com/LivePersonInc/node-agent-sdk#example-sending-rich-content-structured-content) by searching for “ExternalID”.